noayarae/Assessing-GAN-Super-Resolution-in-Grasslands/README.md

 ## UAV Image Preprocessing and Raster Clipping

-This Python project automates the preprocessing of UAV (drone) and satellite images, including:
+The Python code "pre_proc_v2b_auto2c.py" automates the preprocessing of UAV (drone) and satellite images, including:

 - Loading shapefiles and generating buffer zones.
 - Creating a fishnet grid of points within the buffered polygons.